jacoblapworth/akahu-sdk-swift/CONTRIBUTING.md

 Making Contributions
 --------------------

 Contributions can be made via issues and pull requests.
-For [breaking changes](#breaking-changes), please open PRs against the `breaking-changes` branch.
-Otherwise open your PR against master.
+Please be aware of what we consider to be [breaking changes](#breaking-changes) and avoid making them if possible.

+If you are confident that you do not have breaking changes, open your PR against `master`.
+Otherwise, prefix your PR title with `[breaking-changes]` (or other feature branch), add the `breaking change` label, and open your PR against the `breaking-changes` branch (or other feature branch).

 We use a pretty OCD linter, so make sure your code passes linting before opening a PR, otherwise your PR build will fail.